BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocumentTemplate.md

  * Laptops that might be using an Android emulators

 * The software that this design will be working with is primarily Android and the features that come with Android development including SQLite for database interactions, as well as XML for UI design.
+* The SQLite database will be used for searching as well as for data persistence when the user shuts off the app.

 ## 2 Architectural Design

-### 2.1 Component Diagram
+### 2.1 Component Diagram v1.2
 ![alt text][components]

 * The 4 main components that will be working together in this design are:

  * The User component
  * The Grocery List component
  * The Database component
  * The Items component.

-* The main interactions are between the Customer and the Grocery List UI whereby the Customer can create lists of their choice, and the GroceryDB searching for the existence of an Item that is being added in the GroceryList.
+* During actual usage of the app, the main interactions are between the Customer and the Grocery List UI (whereby the Customer can create lists of their choice), and the GroceryDB searching for the existence of an Item that is being added in the GroceryList.
-* The adding of an item is also done by the Customer through the use of the GroceryList UI, however the GroceryList always references the database behind the scenes with every request to add an item.
+* The adding of an item is also done by the Customer through the use of the GroceryList UI, however the GroceryList always references the database behind the scenes with every request to search for an add-able item.
+* The user can also add items to the DB in the case an item does not existing.
+* Each individual list will have access to a local centralized GroceryDB, but will have their own tables to handle Item quantities

-### 2.2 Deployment Diagram
+### 2.2 Deployment Diagram v1.2

 For the software being developed and with the current design of the system, a Deployment Diagram is not necessary.
-All of the components will be deployed on the Android device in question, including the SQLite database server to handle Customer requests.
+All of the components will be deployed on the Android device in question, including the local SQLite database to handle Customer requests and data persistence.
 The GroceryList will be accessed through the UI of the system, as well as the Customer's information and the Items that can be added to their list.
+The save states of each, the GroceryList, the corresponding Items in each list and their quantities will be handled via SQLite's local database to aid in data persistence.
 As such, no diagram should be required with the current status of the system design.

 ## 3 Low-Level Design

 ### 3.1 Class Diagram
+**Current UML Design**
 ![alt text][low-level-class]

 ## 4 User Interface Design
+**Concept UI**
 ![alt text][UI]